Shaq–Kobe feud: 1997–1998

-Bryant was assigned by the Lakers to play in the 1997 NBA Summer League to improve as a team player and learn where to send the ball when he drew double teams.
+In 1997, Bryant was assigned by the Lakers to play in the NBA Summer League to improve as a team player and learn where to send the ball when he drew double teams.
 The following season, he was voted as a starter in the 1998 All-Star Game though he was a reserve on the Lakers.
 The team struggled after the All-Star break, losing seven of their first twelve games, and Bryant had a stretch where he made only 30 of 100 shots.
 O'Neal wanted a championship immediately, and he did not want to wait for Bryant to mature as a player.
 Harris thought the NBA and its television broadcaster, NBC, were overexposing Bryant and that he became more of a one-on-one player after the break.
 Bryant's playing time became reduced.
 The Lakers were eliminated in the 1998 playoffs in the conference finals after they were swept by the Jazz, 4–0.

 1998–1999

-The team's lockout-shortened 50-game 1998–99 season included the firing of Harris, the interim head coaching stint of Kurt Rambis, and a brief stint of Dennis Rodman as a player.
+In 1998, the team's lockout-shortened 50-game season included the firing of Harris, the interim head coaching stint of Kurt Rambis, and a brief period with Dennis Rodman as a player.
 During the lockout, O'Neal, Bryant, Derek Fisher, and Corie Blount played a two-on-two basketball game.
 Bryant was always a physical player during practice, but other players, however, disliked his approach.
 Fisher said, "That was really the way we all should have been playing.
 With Kobe's spirit."
 During the game, O'Neal slapped Bryant.
 Fisher said neither O'Neal nor Bryant really started it, as they were both being physical.

-During the season, the Lakers would blame their problems on what they felt was Bryant's selfish play.
+During the season, the Lakers blamed their problems on what they felt was Bryant's selfish play.
 At one point, O'Neal pointed at Bryant and told reporters in the locker room, "There's the problem."
 Bryant's jerseys were outselling O'Neal's in Southern California sporting goods stores, and rumors started that O'Neal was jealous, as he was with Penny Hardaway when they played together for the Orlando Magic.
 "That's far from the truth", said Fisher.
 "All Shaq wants to do is win."
 Asked if he helped Bryant through his growing pains, O'Neal said, "I try not to help guys out too much.
 Experience is the best teacher ...
 Kobe's a great player ...
 He's a new, up-and-coming kid."

 O'Neal thought Rambis favored Bryant.
 Rambis asked O'Neal, the veteran team leader, to heal the rift and talk to Bryant, to which O'Neal reportedly gave him a "blank, cold stare."
 The rift between O'Neal and Bryant continued into that year's NBA Playoffs.
-While the Lakers defeated the Houston Rockets in the first round of the playoffs, they were ultimately swept 4–0 by the San Antonio Spurs in the second round.
+While the Lakers defeated the Houston Rockets in the first round of the playoffs, they were swept 4–0 by the San Antonio Spurs in the second round.